France–Luxembourg relations: Economic relations

 France and Luxembourg are closely linked economically, benefiting from the shared EU single market and the common currency, the euro.
 France is one of Luxembourg's most important trading partners: it is its third-largest supplier and second-largest market (as of 2022).
 Conversely, Luxembourg is a major investor in France through its financial sector; as a so-called transit country for capital, it was nominally the largest foreign investor in France in 2021.
 Many French companies – particularly banks, insurance companies, and retail chains – have a presence in Luxembourg.
 The labor market is particularly intertwined: in March 2023, Luxembourg had over 222,000 cross-border workers, more than half of whom (around 122,000) came from France.
 These French commuters play a central role in Luxembourg's economy.
 The governments of both countries work closely together to coordinate such cross-border economic issues, for example within the framework of the Greater Region of SaarLorLux and through agreements to promote infrastructure, transport, and regional development.

 Cultural relations

 In addition to Luxembourgish and German, French is also an official language in Luxembourg; around 90% of the population speaks French, which underscores the country's close cultural ties to France.
 The Grand Duchy has been a member of the International Organization of La Francophonie since 1970.
 Cultural cooperation between France and Luxembourg was officially established by an agreement in 1954.
 In 2003, the French-German-Luxembourg Pierre Werner Institute, dedicated to cultural dialogue in Europe, opened in Luxembourg City.
 Thanks to cultural and linguistic similarities, there is also close cooperation in the fields of education and research.

+Diaspora

 In 2021, just under 50,000 French nationals lived in Luxembourg, making them the second largest group of foreigners.
 Just under 1,000 Luxembourg nationals live in France.